30x/permissions/test/README.md

 * git clone git@github.com:30x/permissions-migration.git
 * git clone git@github.com:30x/teams.git
 * execute `npm install` in each of these directories
 * optionally clone 30x/http-helper-functions, execute `npm link` in that directory, and execute `npm link http-helper-functions` where it is used.
-Same for 30x/permissions-helper-functions, 30x/pg-event-producer and 30x/pg-event-consumer
+Repeat for 30x/permissions-helper-functions, 30x/pg-event-producer and 30x/pg-event-consumer
 * source local-export-pg-connection-variables.sh will set up environment variables for PG
 * execute ./test/run-... in each of these directories, each in a different shell window